|

 Kurucz leads Environmental Management course ·

-MESer Brendan
+MESer

-Biddlecom selected for mentorship program ·
+Brendan Biddlecom selected for mentorship program ·

-Rob Macdonald
+Rob

-offers energy course for next term ·
+Macdonald offers energy course for next term ·

-Net Impact
+Net

-holds sustainability orientation B&E Program Meeting October 10
+Impact holds sustainability orientation B&E Program Meeting

-One major topic that will be raised is a Green Product
+program meeting on Tuesday October 10 at One major topic that will be raised is a Green Product

 Information project, geared to providing information on green

-products, services and businesses to the Students will also be briefed on planned B&E education
+products, services and businesses to the Students will also be briefed on planned

-initiatives, like a two day Local Economy Development seminar led by Michael Shuman, and a Social Venture Institute
+seminar led by Michael Shuman, and a Social Venture Institute

 for local businesses.
-B&E communications and culture will also be a featured topic.
-MES II student Melissa Leithwood will
+B&E communications and culture will also be a

-summarize her proposal for a B&E Web Portal for York, while possibilities for the B&E
+Leithwood will summarize her proposal for a B&E Web Portal for

 Newsletter will be raised and discussed.
 What are the ways that our use of